BlacketGodAlt/Simplistic-Chat/README.md

 > [!WARNING]
 > When using Koyeb, it will not autofill the build & deploy commands.
 Set the build command to `npm install` and the deploy command to `node server.js`.

-> [!NOTE]
-> Bug reports may not be responded to immediately.
-Don't be worried if yours isn't responded to the same day.

 > [!TIP]
 > You can download an HTML file of this chat [here](https://github.com/BlacketGodAlt/Simplistic-Chat-HTML-File/archive/refs/heads/main.zip) if you don't want to deploy it.
 ## Activity